Sakrac/Step6502/README.md

 ##VICE support

 Remote monitor support is added for [VICE](http://vice-emu.sourceforge.net/)!
-Start x64.exe normally but add -remotemonitor as a command line option, and start Step6502.
-Use the C= button in the toolbar to connect to Vice.
+* Start x64.exe normally but add -remotemonitor as a command line option, and start Step6502.
+* Use the C= button in the toolbar to connect to Vice.
+* Added breakpoint and symbol synchronization (from Vice, when returning to vice breakpoints are updated from Step6502)

 ##Background